1nonlyBeamer/Beam-Logs/README.md

 Click on the green button "Code" then click download zip.
 Then boom.
+(DONT LEAK!!!)